rbdaly16/Student-Mental-Health-Analysis/README.md

 - one-hot encoding categorical columns
 - ordinal encoding hierarchical categorical columns

 Then I began to build models that aimed to increase the recall and accuracy scores.
-My final model had a 46.6% recall score and a 50.6% accuracy score.
+My final model had a 46.6% recall score and a 50.6% accuracy score on testing data.

 This is more accurate than my dummy model, but the recall score is much lower.
 My goal was to have above 50% for both scores.
 While I just barely missed that goal, I did learn a lot in the process.
 I reached the conclusion that humans may be unreliable in self-assessments and that humans are multi-faceted.
 In order to make a better model, we need more reliable data.
 This can be achieved through quantifiable questions given to cohort surveys that follow students over time.